 Message strategy training for political communications professionals and other Liberal stakeholders.

-For all political professionals, activists and other stakeholders who want to improve our messaging, stop playing defense and get control of the public debate!
+A single two-hour session for all political professionals, activists and other stakeholders who want to improve our messaging, stop playing defense and get control of the public debate!

 For experienced political communications professionals and activists who are already familiar with the basic concepts of framing and want to learn how to craft their own framing strategies and apply them in their day to day work.